vinodivy/oldMyGCD/README.md

 •	gcdList- which returns a list of all the computed greatest common divisors from a database.
 •	gcdSum- which returns the sum of all computed greatest common divisors from a database.

-Deploy the file into JBOSS AS 7.0.0 server and type the following URL
+and type the following URL

 For local deployment: